 Stevenson studied 2,500 cases over the course of about four decades and published technical books and articles.
 He claimed he merely wanted to suggest reincarnation was plausible, not to prove it absolutely.
 Despite Stevenson's caveat, his work was largely rejected by the scientific community.
 The potential for piecing two lives together with coincidences rather than facts and the inability to perform control experiments opened his research to criticism.

-To learn more about reincarnation and death, look over the links on the next page.
+To learn more about reincarnation and death, look over the links below.

 Related HowStuffWorks Articles